 High quality teaching and rigorous assessment enables all children to access the breadth of the curriculum.
 The curriculum is inspiring, challenging, deep and broad.
-So that all children:

 - Strengthen their academic knowledge and cultural capital through the acquisition of a broad and rich vocabulary.

 - Shape their knowledge and character to prepare them for their future adult life, so that they can make a positive impact upon society.